stickytools/sticky-encoding/Sources/Documentation/Sections/Binary Format.md

 # Binary Format

 The internal binary representation of the encoded data consists of a series of **Elements** each containing a **Header** section followed by a **Container**.
-The Element is essentially a wrapper around a Container defining it's type and size in bytes.
+The Element is essentially a wrapper around a Container defining it's type.
 The format was designed to be as compact and efficient as possible at storing the simplest to the most complex structures that can be encoded.

 ![Binary Format Container Header](Binary-Format-Container-Header.png)

-The Header of each Element contains a 32 bit integer representing the container type followed by a 32 integer containing the total number of bytes stored in the Container section of this Element.

 ## Containers
 Each Container formats it's data based on the requirements of that container.
 There are 3 container types that can be stored corresponding to the `Encoder` and `Decoder` protocol return types for the functions `singleValueContainer()`, `unkeyedContainer()`, and `container(keyedBy:)`.
 An Element is created in response to each call to any one of these functions.